Pandas Notebook

 monthly['running_total'] = monthly['total'].cumsum() # running total

-5. De-duplication — Keep Latest per Group
+5. De-duplication — Keep the Latest per Group

 df_latest = (